Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

 That's the exact system our team uses for every lead.

-Below is a screenshot of our CRM, where we track the opportunity in the sales stage.
+Below is a screenshot of our CRM, where we track the opportunities in the sales stage.
+(I filtered the view, so that is why there are no deals in the pipeline.)

 Have you ever heard the saying, "People only buy from someone they know, like and trust?"